 Summer is a time for making the most of the great outdoors.
 For lots of people though, hay fever can put a stop to having fun in the sun.
-These top tips from our Thornbury store's Pharmacy Manager Abbas Bashir will help you keep the sneezes at bay at the height of pollen season - from late May until the end of July.
+This Hay Fever advice from our Thornbury store's Pharmacy Manager Abbas Bashir will help you keep the sneezes at bay at the height of pollen season - from late May until the end of July.

 Hay fever is an allergic reaction to airborne grass and tree pollens.
-It affects around 20% of people in the UK and causes one or more of the following symptoms:
+Around 20% of people in the UK are sufferers, and affected by one or more of the following symptoms: